xmatekaj/AwesomeEducationalGames/README.md

 - [Hex Invaders](http://www.hexinvaders.com/) - Your objective is to destroy the invader that matches the supplied hex code at the top of your screen.
 - [Kerntype](https://type.method.ac/#) - A letter spacing game.
 - [Perfect Paragraph](https://betterwebtype.com/triangle/) - A web typography learning game.
+- [Coding Fantasy](https://codingfantasy.com) - Coding Fantasy is the next-generation platform for learning code by playing games that combines the missing parts of traditional learning: a tremendous amount of practice and an engaging learning environment.
 - [$] [Grid Critters](https://gridcritters.com) - Your mission is to use your ship's powerful Grid tool to save alien critters from extinction and learn CSS grid in the process!